w5xd/WriteLogWizards/README.md

 <code><b>WL11ModuleWizard/</b></code><br/>
 contains the source of the VS2008 module create wizard.
-Do NOT use VS to open any vcproj/sln/vcxproj here (more about the wizards below)
+Do <i>not</i> open any vcproj/sln/vcxproj here or in any of the next three Wizard source code folders with Visual Studio unless your intent is to upgrade the wizard itself (as opposed to develop a WriteLog contest module.)
+The source in this repo is sufficient to use the wizards as-is.

 <code><b>WL11ProjectWizard/</b></code><br/>
 contains the source of the VS2008 project create wizard.